dominicstop/react-native-ios-navigator/README.md

 ## A. Introduction

 Before you use this library, please consider looking at `react-navigation` and `react-native-navigation` first.
-They offer more features, battle-tested, well maintained, and most importantly: cross-platform.
+They offer more features, are battle-tested, well maintained, and most importantly: cross-platform.

 <br>